evandelacruz/notion-ai/README.md

 # Notion Knowledge Base Search

 A Python service that indexes Notion pages in a local MeiliSearch instance and provides an intelligent search interface powered by LLMs.
+Includes both CLI and Slack bot interfaces.

 ## Features